 Galileo Galilei: Are We Confident He Created the Telescope?

 The first potential candidate is the most famous.
 The invention of the telescope is often attributed to Galileo.
 Born in 1564, Galileo is a famous Italian physicist.
 He made many important discoveries and developments in this field.
 Without Galileo’s contributions, modern science would likely be far less advanced.

 Many people believe that Galileo invented the telescope in 1609.
 However, this is doubtful.

 This is because many devices that share similarities with the telescope existed long before Galileo was born.
 These include the spyglass.
 Galileo was inspired by the works of other scientists when he created his telescope.

-Galileo’s first telescope was capable of enhancing magnification by 3 times.
+Galileo’s first telescope was capable of enhancing magnification by three times.
 His later model was far superior, being able to improve magnification by 30 times.
 Because of this, Galileo’s model was dubbed the Galilean telescope.
-In addition to this, Galileo also improved on the design of the telescope.
+In addition to this, Galileo also improved the design of the telescope.